Stains and carpet, they go hand in hand, no matter how careful you are. Spills are inevitable, so you’ll have to be ready for it.

 Know what type of stain you’re dealing with

-- Saturate the area with this solution using a spray bottle.
+- Saturate the area with the soapy water using a spray bottle.

 - Let it sit for around 10 minutes, then blot dry with a clean white towel.
 Repeat until the stain is no longer visible.

-- Rinse area will cool water then blot dry again with a clean microfiber towel.
+- Rinse area will cool water then blot dry again with a fresh towel.

-- It would be better to have a wet/dry vacuum to speed up the drying process.
+- Using a wet/dry vacuum will speed up the process.

-- In case you don’t have one, cover the area with a half-inch thick layer of paper towel with a heavy object on top to press it down and help absorb excess moisture.
+- In case you don’t have one, cover the area with a half-inch thick layer of paper towel with a heavy object on top to help absorb excess moisture.

 - For tough to remove stains like blood, coffee, mustard, tea, vomit, wine, and chocolate, there will be a tweak to the cleaning mixture.